Anthrocon/www/content/dealers-2024-updates/index.md

 - Because of the change to Endcaps, we'll no longer be offering Triple or Quintuple Endcaps; these two options will be replaced with Quadruple and Sextuple Endcaps, the largest arrangement Anthrocon has ever offered.
 (Sextuple tables are only available with Endcaps and will very be limited.)

 **Friday’s grand opening will be reworked!** We'll be testing out a new 'rolling entry' method to hopefully avoid last year's unplanned and unannounced early opening on Friday.
-More details will be available soon, but most importantly the opening time on Friday will be moved back to 11:30AM from the traditional Noon.
-This means the loading docks will be closed a half-hour earier as well, and all vehicles must be off the floor by 11:00AM.
+More details will be available soon, but most importantly the opening time on Friday will be moved back to 11:30 AM from the traditional Noon.
+This means the loading docks will be closed a half-hour earier as well, and all vehicles must be off the floor by 11:00 AM.

 **There will be a Headless Lounge in Hall A.** We hope this will help our fursuiter friends be able to navigate the Dealers and Concourse area for longer periods and reduce the risk of overheating.